Brainicism/KMQ_Discord/GAMEPLAY.md

 ![timer](/images/timer.png)

 ## ,shuffle [random|unique]
-Setting the shuffle mode to unique limits each random song chosen to appear at most once per game.
-Conversely, `,shuffle random` picks a song at random from the given options every round, so songs may play multiple times in a game.
-To limit instances where songs would randomly (with a low statistical probability) play multiple times back-to-back, no song will repeat in the span of 10 songs using `,shuffle random`.
+Setting the shuffle mode to unique plays through every song once before any are repeated.
+With `,shuffle random`, songs matching the user's criteria are randomly chosen from before every round, so there is a chance of repeated songs within a timespan, depending on the total amount of songs.

 ![shuffle](/images/shuffle.png)